 What's the meaning of the phrase 'Duvet day'?

-A paid day's work in which the employee is allowed to stay at home for rest and relaxation.
+A duvet day is a paid day's work in which the employee is allowed to stay at home for rest and relaxation.

 What's the origin of the phrase 'Duvet day'?